AaronLopes/paint/README.md

 python paint.py
 ```

 To cycle through colors, press 'c'.
 To apply lanczos interpolation, press 'm'.
+To save file, right click on canvas.
 Colors are ordered like so:

 black
 white